 At present most biofuel, especially bioethanol, is made from fermenting food crops which are grown specifically for the purpose.
 The economic viability and environmental advantages of this are questionable.
 Consequently the research at the Biofuel Research Centre concentrated specifically on organic residues which have little or no value, but have sufficient quantity of unused sugars, which can be fermented to produce biofuel.

-Celtic Renewables Ltd's technology uses bacteria which can convert both the complex sugars, such as xylose and arabinose, and simple glucose into biofuels.
+Celtic Renewables Ltd's technology uses bacteria which can convert the sugars xylose, arabinose and glucose into biofuels.
 The initial primary source of the by-products is from the Scotch Whisky Industry.

 The process is anaerobic (done in the absence of oxygen), similar to how yeast ferments sugars to produce ethanol for wine, beer, or fuel.
 The process produces Acetone, Butanol and Ethanol.
 The solvents are typically produced in a ratio of 3-6-1.
 3 parts acetone, 6 parts butanol and 1 part ethanol.

 The process uses a strain of bacteria from the Clostridia Class (Clostridium Family).
 ABE-producing clostridia possess two distinct characteristic phases in the metabolic pathways.
 Typically, during acidogenesis, acetic acid and butyric acid are produced with the formation of ATP.
 During solventogenesis, organic acids are re-assimilated and Acetone, Butanol and Ethanol are produced.

 This diagram shows the process by which the two by-products: draff and pot ale are mixed, treated and fermented to produce a broth.

 During fermentation, the bacteria convert the sugars in the broth to butanol, acetone and ethanol.
 Gases, mainly carbon dioxide and hydrogen are also produced.